 What are Anabolic Androgenic Steroids (AAS)?

 AAS are synthetic or human-made variations of the male sex hormone testosterone.
 “Anabolic” refers to muscle building and “androgenic” refers to increased male sex characteristics.
 Some people misuse these substances in an attempt to boost performance or improve their physical appearance.
-Anabolic-androgenic steroids area schedule 3 controlled substance.
+Anabolic-androgenic steroids are a schedule 3 controlled substance.
 Manufacturing or selling these drugs is a felony.
-For those who compete in athletes it could result in a ban from their team or sport.
+For those who compete in athletics it could result in a ban from their team or sport.